junxit/us-congress-bills-111/metadata.md

 - 2009-12-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-101.
 - 2009-12-03 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 111-101.
 - 2009-12-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 219.
+- 2010-12-10 — Amendment SA 4760 agreed to in Senate by Unanimous Consent.
+- 2010-12-10 — Amendment SA 4760 proposed by Senator Gillibrand for Senator Akaka. (consideration: CR S8817) In the nature of a substitute.
+- 2010-12-10 — Measure laid before Senate by unanimous consent. (consideration: CR S8809-8824; text of measure as reported in Senate: CR S8809-8817)
+- 2010-12-10 — Passed Senate with an amendment by Unanimous Consent. (text: CR S8817-8824)
+- 2010-12-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S8817-8824)
+- 2010-12-10 — Senate amendment agreed to: Amendment SA 4760 agreed to in Senate by Unanimous Consent.
+- 2010-12-10 — Senate amendment proposed (on the floor): Amendment SA 4760 proposed by Senator Gillibrand for Senator Akaka.(consideration: CR S8817)
+- 2010-12-10 — Senate amendment submitted
+- 2010-12-10 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S8817)